LogtalkDotOrg/logtalk-for-vscode/README.md

 #### Go to Declaration

-Click in a predicate name and select the "Go to Declaration" menu or context menu item.
+Click in a predicate name and select the "Go to Declaration" menu or context menu item to go to the predicate scope directive.

 #### Go to Definition

-Click in a predicate name and select the "Go to Definition" menu or context menu item.
+Click in a predicate name and select the "Go to Definition" menu or context menu item to go to the first clause defining the predicate.

 #### Go to Type Definition

 Entities (objects, protocols, and categories) are interpreted as types.
-Click in an entity name and select the "Go to Type Definition" menu or context menu item.
+Click in an entity name and select the "Go to Type Definition" menu or context menu item to go to the entity opening directive.

 #### Go to References